Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

                     archive.extractall()
                   end = time.time()
                 print(f"data set extraction took {round(end-start,2)}s")
-   We just need to give how many we need to extract.
-It extracts all.
+   We just need to give how many sets we need to extract.
+It only extract that much.That number should be between 1 to 5

    **Advantages of zipping in 5 sets**